trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 {% endfor %}
 ];
 </script>
+{% endraw %}
-{% endraw %}{% endhighlight %}
+{% endhighlight %}

 #### Requesting the data from Uptimerobot

 Now that we have the monitors in `window.monitors` we need to obtain the data per monitor.
-For this we created a function call getData:
+For this we created a function `getData` which requests the data and returns an error or the json data.

 {% highlight javascript %}
 function getData(monitor, callback) {